 Think outside the box.
-Take a step back and look at your event, organization or arts practice at a microscopic level.
+Take a step back and look at your event, organization, or arts practice at a microscopic level.
 In other words, dissect it.
 Now ask yourself: what am I doing that’s notable?
 Once you have the answer, develop your messaging around that.

 Objectively determine your position and plan for the future.
 Start by assessing your current situation, and then establish your goals.
 Concisely state where your practice is right now, where you would like it to go and how you intend to get it there, and put it all in writing so that you can refer back to a clearly outlined plan and make sure you’re following through.

 Build a media list.
-The Culture Days weekend makes for a great story to share, as well as an opportunity to create remarkable content and get the word out to the media.
+The Culture Days celebration makes for a great story to share, as well as an opportunity to create remarkable content and get the word out to the media.
 Look for local media that regularly cover content similar to your practice and gather their contact information.
 See the Reaching Out to Media section of this guide for a media list example.
 And remember to respect the media’s work – a journalist’s role is to tell a story relevant to their public, not to sell or promote your organization, event or practice.

 Please note that according to Canada Anti-Spam Legislation, you must have consent to send email blasts (large e-mailings from a mailing list).
 Ensure that the media you are contacting have public emails (ones you can find online or in an open database) or that you have dealt with them in the past.
 Phone calls are a safe bet if you want to reach someone who does not have a public email and who has not given you consent to contact them electronically.
 For more information on Canada Anti-Spam Legislation, visit this website.

 What are key messages and why do you need to develop them?

 Key messages are essential for consistent, quality communications.
 Before you start any PR or marketing campaign, you should determine what your key messages are.
 They help your audiences understand and remember the main points you are trying to convey.
 As a rule, key messages should be concise, honest, and clear.
 They are tools used to properly express fundamental ideas.